erosvitor/spring-cloud-config/README.md

 # SpringCloudConfig

 ## Description
-The **SpringCloudConfig** is a project that show how to implement a configuration server using the Spring Cloud Config Server.
+Project that show how to implement a configuration server using the Spring Cloud Config Server.

 ## Technologies
 The project use the following technologies: